 Kelly Moran Performances in Tin Drum: Medusa

-In dialogue with an original score by Ryuichi Sakamoto, acclaimed pianist and composer Kelly Moran will activate Tin Drum: Medusa through a live, durational performance series.
+Acclaimed pianist and composer Kelly Moran will activate Tin Drum: Medusa through a live, durational performance series.
 The artist will perform on Yamaha’s Disklavier ENSPIRE PRO reproducing grand piano throughout the course of six hours, on four Saturdays during the run of the exhibition.

 Of the performances, Moran notes, “In early 2020, Yamaha Artist Services generously loaned me a Disklavier piano, which is commonly known as a player piano.
 This piano allows me to record my playing and then listen to the piano play it back with precise expressive accuracy.